BigPolarBear1/factorization_v3/README.md

 The future will judge you transphobes very harshly.
 The really gay and woke future that is.
 Hahaha.
 Morrons don't know what they are up against.
 Fucking 0 braincell shitheads.

-Btw, you assholes think you can sneak under the radar.
-But I know you all stalk me.
-You all know whats coming.
-Cant win against me.
-You literally cannot outmanouver me.
-Losers.
-Could have just respected me 2 years ago.
-You people chose war.
-You will have it.
-Also pete hegseth is a tiny little man and so are all you other ugly transphobes.
-Pieces of shit.